lendingloop/tech-team-presentations/slides/slide_03_a_technical_complexity.md

 **Each with its own failure modes, timeout risks, and consistency requirements.**

 <!--
-**The Complexity:**
-Here's what I learned when I joined Loop Card: multi-currency payments are deceptively complex.

-What sounds like 'process a payment' actually involves 10+ discrete steps across 6-8 different services, each with their own failure modes.

-**Real Stakes:**
-This isn't a typical CRUD app where a failed request means someone has to click refresh.
-This is distributed systems with other people's money on the line.

-Every transaction touches:
-- Payment gateways in multiple countries
+**Speaker Notes - The Payment Complexity:**

-- Real-time foreign exchange systems
-- Fraud detection services
-- Multiple compliance frameworks
-- Banking infrastructure across borders
+- Start with impact: "This slide is where we transition from business context to technical challenges.
+What sounds trivially simple from a user perspective - a currency exchange - is actually a complex orchestration problem."

+- Use contrast for effect: "What the customer sees: one button.
+What our systems handle: a cascade of transactions across multiple banking networks, jurisdictions, and regulatory frameworks."

-- Accounting systems with multi-currency requirements
+- Get specific with technical details:

-**What Can Go Wrong:**
-And here's the thing: each step can fail independently:
-- FX service timeout during rate lookup
-- Payment gateway pre-auth succeeds but capture fails
-- Compliance check takes too long and times out
-- Network partition between services
-- External API rate limits
-- Database deadlocks during concurrent updates

-**The Challenge:**
+  * "Let me walk through what actually happens when someone exchanges $5,000 CAD to USD:"
+  * "First, we need to lock in an FX rate, which requires calling an external rate provider"
+  * "Then we need to verify sufficient CAD balance, initiate CAD withdrawal, and convert to USD"
+  * "Then route the USD to the appropriate banking partner, which varies by user type and amount"
+  * "All while keeping compliance checks running in parallel and respecting bank cutoff times"

+- Emphasize the failure modes: "Each of these steps has its own timeouts, retry policies, and failure modes.
+And with money, we can't afford to be wrong."

-The fundamental challenge is coordination.
-How do you ensure that either ALL steps succeed, or ALL steps are safely rolled back?
-How do you debug failures across 8 different services?
-How do you retry safely without double-charging customers?
+- Build to the problem statement: "Our core technical problem was this: How do you ensure that either ALL steps succeed, or ALL steps are safely rolled back?
+And how do you debug failures across distributed services?"

-Traditional job queues weren't designed for this level of coordination and state management.
+- Foreshadow the solution: "Traditional job queues like Sidekiq weren't designed for this level of coordination and state management.
+We needed something better."

--->
+- Time target: This is a crucial slide - spend about 2 minutes here to make sure everyone understands the problem space -->